The Hammock Backyard

 How is that possible you say?

-First let’s tackle the 3 reasons you may think you can’t have a hammock in your backyard.
+First let’s tackle the 3 reasons you may think you can’t have outdoor hammocks in your backyard.

 The first reason - My backyard is way too small for a hammock.